shubhamwagh2544/chat-v0/README.md

 # real-time-chat
-a look into real time chat messaging platform
+a simple chat application using websockets in nodejs